go101/immutable-value-proposal/README-v9.a.md

 of [issue#6386](https://github.com/golang/go/issues/6386)
 and [issue#22876](https://github.com/golang/go/issues/22876),
-plus several new ideas and much more details. the new ideas and more details make this proposal more practical to implement.
+plus several new ideas and much more details. the new ideas and more details make this proposal more practicable to implement.

 This proposal also has some similar ideas with [evaluation of read-only slices](https://docs.google.com/document/d/1-NzIYu0qnnsshMBpMPmuO21qd8unlimHgKjRD9qwp2A)